[ Updated Jul 3, 2023 ]

 - Scalability: How each platform supports you as you grow and your marketing analytics matures.

 We’ll compare the two products from these three perspectives, but before going into them, let’s look at some basic differences.

 Supermetrics in a nutshell

-Supermetrics streamlines the delivery of data from 70+ sales and marketing platforms into the reporting and analytics tools that marketers already know.
-In other words, Supermetrics simply moves your marketing data from all your platforms into destinations like Google Sheets, Excel, and Data Studio.
-Once there, you can analyze the exact data you want and build custom marketing reports for your clients, management team, or your own use.
+Supermetrics streamlines the delivery of data from 100+ sales and marketing platforms into the reporting and analytics tools that marketers already know.
+Supermetrics doesn’t store the data on its server — it simply moves your marketing data from all your platforms into destinations like Google Sheets, Excel, Google Data Studio, and data warehouses such as Snowflake, BigQuery, and Amazon Redshift, among others.
+Once there, you can analyze the exact data you want and build custom marketing reports for your clients, management team, or your own analysis.